d0ng231/GFT/README.md

 scripts/
   generate_instructions.py
 examples/
-  sample_data/          # placeholder
   configs/default.yaml
 ```

 ## Notes
 - The **graph builder** here is a minimal stand-in: it splits an OCTA into tiles and extracts basic patch stats, so the whole stack runs end-to-end.
-Replace it with your vessel/ICA/FAZ graph when ready.
+Please see [here](https://github.com/luxtu/OCTA-graph) for the complete pipeline of graph construction.
 - Finetuning uses **Unsloth** + **TRL**.
 If you prefer another stack, only the wrappers need to change.
 - The demo streams tokens and accepts image + prompt.
+- You must provide your own dataset path for all commands that take `--data-dir`.

 ## License
 MIT